craftcms/starter-next/README.md

     Write down the username and password you choose, during installation.
 You’ll need it to [log in to the control panel](#control-panel).

-1. Generate a token for the _Guestbook_ GraphQL Schema:
+1. Generate a token for the _Guestbook_ GraphQL schema:

     ```bash
     # Display a list of schemas and UUIDs: